SuthrnDLT/Lily/README.md

 We don't really know where this is going yet.
 However, we do know a few items we'd like to see realized in the future:

 - [ ] Add support for integrating with Open AI.

-## 💡 Recommended Extensions

-The following extensions are recommended for working with this project:

-- C#
-- C# Extensions
-- C# XML Documentation Comments
-- IntelliCode
-- IntelliCode API Usage Examples
-- Editor Config
-- Markdown Lint
-- Spell Checker
-- Remote Containers
-- Copilot
-- GitLens

-Using VS Code, you can find these extensions quickly by searching the extensions tree view for `@recommended`.